ygrayne/oberon-rtk/examples/pico/NoBusyWaiting/README.md

-## Example Program BlinkPlusRtk
+## Example Program NoBusyWaiting

 * For Oberon RTK lib v1: this example program is not supported anymore.
 * Refer to the corresponding programs for libv2:
-  * /examples/rpi/any/BlinkPlusRtk
+  * /examples/rpi/any/NoBusyWaiting